OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-33.md

 ## 2 Chronicles 33:12

-When he was in distress, he appeased the Lord his God and humbled himself greatly before the God of his fathers.
+When he was in distress, he sought to appease the Lord his God and humbled himself greatly before the God of his fathers.

 ## 2 Chronicles 33:13